ANCIR/granoproject.org/docs/2-schema.md

 permalink: docs/schema/
 ---

 To keep the grano data model adaptable to specific use cases, the platform allows users to define so-scalled schemata for each project.
 They apply either to entities or to relations (never both).
-While each relation can only be associated with one schema, entities can combine several schemata (e.g. they can be a company, but also a lobby register entry).
+Each entity and relation can only be associated with a single schema.

 The main task of a schema is to define a set of attributes, which describe what fields can be filled with data for an entity or relation.

 ## Base schema

-All entities are automatically associated with the ``base`` schema.
-This schema defines a ``name`` property which is used to identify entities (including the option to define aliases).
+All schemata automatically inherit attributes from the entity or relation base schema.
+For entities, this schema defines a ``name`` property which is used to identify entities (including the option to define aliases).

 ## Importing and exporting schemata